 IMPROVING DIABETES CARE FOR UNDERSERVED COMMUNITIES IN OAKLAND, CA

-The program is transforming the delivery of diabetes care by integrating peer educators, community health workers (CHWs) and patient navigators into care teams and training them to help patients develop individualized diabetes management action plans.
-The Health Department offers social support for people with diabetes by arranging group medical appointments and referring them to services that promote access to healthy food, physical activity, and address other needs such as housing, public benefits, and employment.
+The program is transforming the delivery of diabetes care by integrating peer educators, community health workers (CHWs), and patient navigators into care teams and training them to help patients develop individualized diabetes management action plans.
+The Health Department offers social support for people with diabetes by arranging group medical appointments and referring them to services that promote access to healthy food and physical activity, while addressing other needs such as housing, public benefits, and employment.

-IMPROVING DIABETES CARE FOR UNDERSERVED COMMUNITIES IN OROFINO, ID
+IMPROVING DIABETES CARE FOR UNDERSERVED COMMUNITIES THROUGHOUT NORTH CENTRAL IDAHO

 Clearwater Valley and St. Mary’s Hospitals and Clinics work to strengthen the quality of care and address the social determinants of health for low-income people with diabetes who live in sparsely populated and geographically isolated areas.